pfalfa/whitepaper/src/chapter_3.md

 ## Developer Dashboard

-Pfalfa provide dashboard for devleoper to manage theid dApps from web-based application, initiating new dApps, setting up database connection, IPFS gateway and setting up ENS domain based either using subdomain inside `pfalfa.eth` or using custom domain.
+Pfalfa provide dashboard for developer to manage theid dApps from web-based application, initiating new dApps, setting up database connection, IPFS gateway and setting up ENS domain based either using subdomain inside `pfalfa.eth` or using custom domain.